-- > Provide a platform for experience sharing among the Regulators of the region - > Build regulatory decision-making and response capacity in South Asia. - Facilitate the Regulatory process - Conduct training programmes to serve regulatory agencies and other stakeholders. - Spur research on Regulatory issues. - Provide a databank of information relating to regulatory reform processes and experiences.
+- Provide a platform for experience sharing among the Regulators of the region - > Build regulatory decision-making and response capacity in South Asia. - Facilitate the Regulatory process - Conduct training programmes to serve regulatory agencies and other stakeholders. - Spur research on Regulatory issues. - Provide a databank of information relating to regulatory reform processes and experiences.

 The Tamil Nadu Electricity Regulatory Commission is a Member of SAFIR.
-Twenty two Steering Committee Meetings of South Asia Forum for Infrastructure Regulation (SAFIR) have been held so far.
-During the year 2015-2016, one Steering Committee 22nd Meeting was held in New Delhi from 14th to 16th January 2016 at Shangri La Hotel.
-Thiru.
-S. Akshayakumar, Chairman had attended the above Steering Committee Meeting of SAFIR.
+Twenty three Steering Committee Meetings of South Asia Forum for Infrastructure Regulation (SAFIR) have been held so far.